flores-ac/cursor-cortex/README.md

 ## 📄 License

-This project is licensed under the [Apache 2.0 License](./LICENSE).
+This project is licensed under the [Parachute Public License (PPL) v1.0](./LICENSE).

+The PPL is an ethical license that includes restrictions against use by government, military, surveillance, and other harmful entities.
+For full details and rationale, see [parachute.pub](https://parachute.pub).

 © 2025 **Flores Analytics Consulting L.L.C**, Manuel Flores-Ramirez.